Wildlife garden ideas can bring innumerable benefits to us, our gardens and the environment, as well as wildlife.

 Wildlife garden ideas

-From building miniature ponds to providing hedgehogs with homes and growing plants for pollinators, there’s a whole range of things you can try – whether you’ve got a large garden or you’re looking for small garden ideas for a compact space.
+From building miniature ponds to providing hedgehogs with homes and growing plants for pollinators, there’s a whole range of wildlife garden ideas.
+A few simple changes in the way you manage your garden can help provide habitats to support a rich variety of species.

-'Pollinators such as bees, butterflies, hoverflies and moths rely on flowers that are rich in nectar and pollen for food,' says Simon Toomer, National Trust’s Plant Specialist.
-'As they move from flower to flower they help to spread pollen and fertilise your plants, so it’s well worth looking after them – even in a small garden.'
+'Pollinators, such as bees, butterflies, hoverflies and moths rely on flowers that are rich in nectar and pollen for food,' says Simon Toomer, National Trust’s Plant Specialist.
+'As they move from flower to flower they help to spread pollen and fertilize your plants, so it’s well worth looking after them – even in a small garden.'

-One of the best ways to attract wildlife to your garden is to provide safe spaces where they can hide, nest and overwinter.
-This can range from simply leaving a pile of logs in a quiet corner or the garden to building your own bespoke bug, bee or bird house.
-Why not try some of the tips below?
+All wildlife needs a place to shelter and one of the best wildlife garden ideas is to provide safe spaces where they can hide, nest and overwinter.
+This can range from simply leaving a pile of logs in a quiet corner or the garden to building your own bespoke bee house

 You might think of bees as living in hives in large colonies, serving a queen and producing honey – but actually only about 10% of the bee species do this.
 The other 90% are solitary bees and don’t produce honey, although they are still very important as pollinators.